-You give people a Likert scale about their attitudes about LGBT folks.
+You give people a Likert scale about their attitudes about LGBT individuals.
 Then they participate in a sensitivity training.
 You give them the same scale again.
 Aha!
 They now have a more positive attitude.
 You think great!
 My training worked.
-However, maybe they just figured out that you think people should not be prejudiced against LGBT folks and they're giving you the "answer you wanted."
-This is called social response bias and it's especially a problem when you ask about the same thing more than once, particularly socially sensitive topics.
-Or you interview people about what they think our policy in Iraq should be.
+However, maybe they just figured out that you think people should not be prejudiced against LGBT populations and they're giving you the answer you wanted.
+This is called social response bias and it is especially a problem when you ask about the same thing more than once, particularly socially sensitive topics.
+Or you interview people about what they think our policy in China should be.
 Then you interview them again in three months to see if their ideas have changed.
 The first time you asked them your questions, many of them were formulating their ideas.
-They hadn't really systematically thought through their ideas about what we should do.
-Thinking through all that is just plain hard mental work, so the second time you ask your questions, lots of people pretty much repeat what they said the first time, without really reconsidering all the events that have occurred since then, new information they have received, etc. This is called conditioning, and we all do it all the time.
-We give the least effort response.
-On some things, people just plain learn.
+They had not really systematically thought through their ideas about what we should do.
+Thinking through all that is just plain hard mental work, so the second time you ask your questions, lots of people repeat what they said the first time, without really reconsidering all the events that have occurred since then, new information they have received, etc. This is called conditioning, and we all do it when we give the least effort response.
+People learn in other cases.
 You give a test of simple factual information.
 Three weeks later, you give the same test again.
 But people learned what questions were on the test.
-They probably subconciously, or maybe even consciously, thought about them.
-The second time they score higher.
-They "learned" from the test itself.
+They may have even thought about them over the three-week period, consciously or subconsciously.
+The second time they score higher because they learned from the test itself.